 The PIAWS Panel will elect a Chair and vice Chair for a term of three years.
 Roles may be reconfirmed at the end of each term.

 Meetings will be held at least twice a year, with virtual meetings as appropriate.
-The PIAWS Panel will invite experts either from its PMC members or related organizations to the Panel’s meetings and discussions.
+The PIAWS Panel may invite experts either from its PMC members or related organizations to the Panel’s meetings and discussions.

 Meetings of PIAWS Panel shall be coordinated and convened by its Chair, with the support of SPREP/WMO/Pacific Meteorological Desk Partnership (PMDP).